-Learn about how to maintain two different types of Non-Sponsored accounts:
+Learn about how to maintain the different types of Non-Sponsored accounts:

 Maintaining sufficient account balances is an important function necessary for managing Non-Sponsored accounts.
 To avoid processing delays, balances should be reviewed periodically to ensure that expenses submitted do not exceed available funding.